Tuesday, May 4, 2021

 Benchmade AFCK

-Now here below is a picture of my newest addition to the AFCK family, the AXIS lock with M390 steel.
-Notice where Benchmade put the clip.
+Now here is a picture of my newest addition to the AFCK family, the AXIS lock with M390 steel.
+Notice where Benchmade placed the clip.
 Hmmm.
-Looks strangely familiar.
-Wonder where they got the idea.
-I find it hard to believe that working with a company so far advanced in the CNC world of knife technology, that Les wouldn’t have been able to say, “Hey guys, let's take an afternoon and plot some new points on the commands of the drill head, make a new fixture to hold the knife and drill some holes where they should be."
+Looks oddly familiar.
+I wonder where they got the idea.
+I find it hard to believe that, working with a company so advanced in the CNC world of knife technology, Les wouldn’t have said, “Hey guys, let's take an afternoon and plot some new points on the commands of the drill head, make a new fixture to hold the knife, and drill some holes where they should be."

 Benchmade AFCK